Satou-art/cowsay_for_windows/README.md

 ## Windows Cowsay
-u can run it by
+u can run it by `python cowsay` then ur text
-'''
-	python cowsay
-'''
-then ur text